 Anyway, slowly the concept took shape.
 Then the thought was, "How to roll it out", that was the next challenge.
 How to make a "new downtown hospital" appear as if it was something that was happening in "real time"... a process that; 1) had community input, 2) solved real issues, 3) eliminates blight, 4) builds new infrastructure, 5) brings the AUD parking, and 6) creates jobs, new jobs...

 Step one was to run a newspaper article stating, "Downtown's Columbia Lafayette Neighborhood was undeveloped; because nobody wanted the property.
 Development was happening in other pockets of downtown, but over in the Columbia Lafayette area, there was nothing happening.
 Just a bunch of busted-up buildings."
+So this arrives in the newspaper, "OUR VIEW: Utica progress made, now address eyesores"

 Nothing to do with actual and immediate healthcare solutions and improving the assets we have now.
 No, it was just getting Utica's hands on Albany's money.
 Now today it's become a battle between and "Yes" and "No" on a downtown hospital location.
 Just think of all the wasted hours, weeks and years...